 In order to provide a better runner experience at NYRR events, we are implementing a new method to calculate individual runner paces for corral assignments.

 In the past, we made corral assignments based on a runner’s best pace at any NYRR race longer than three miles.
-Going forward, we will calculate a best pace using standardized factors that normalize a time run at any distance to an equivalent 10K time.
+Going forward, we will calculate a best pace using standardized factors that normalize a time run at a distance of 5K or greater to an equivalent 10K time.
 This will allow each runner’s true best performance to be used for corral placement.

 Please note that your pace will be based on your single best pace (converted to a 10K; see chart below), not an average of your race paces over the 12-month period.